-Akiba Leisman
+Akiba Leisman, Chief Executive Officer

-Mr. Leisman serves as the CEO of the Company and currently receives a base salary from the Company in the amount of \$7,500 per year pursuant to the terms of an employment agreement with the Company, entered into effective October 1, 2019.
+Mr. Leisman serves as the CEO of the Company and currently receives a base salary from the Company in the amount of C\$7,500 per year pursuant to the terms of an employment agreement with the Company, entered into effective October 1, 2019.
 Pursuant to the employment agreement, Mr. Leisman provides general management and oversight of all operational, administrative, financial and legal matters affecting the Company and such other additional services as may be agreed to from time to time.
 The employment agreement with the Company provides that Mr. Leisman may terminate his employment by providing the Company with 60 days prior written notice and, in the event of such termination, Mr. Leisman shall be entitled to all compensation accrued through the effective date of such termination and no further rights to compensation or benefits from the Company.
-In the event Mr. Leisman's employment is terminated by the Company without cause, the Company must provide Mr. Leisman with the greater of: (i) twelve (12) months notice of termination or base salary in lieu of such notice; or (ii) the minimum entitlements to notice of termination and severance pay, if applicable, under the Employment Standards Act, 2000, as amended (the "ESA").
+In the event Mr. Leisman's employment is terminated by the Company without cause, the Company must provide Mr. Leisman with the greater of: (i) twelve (12) months' notice of termination or base salary in lieu of such notice; or (ii) the minimum entitlements to notice of termination and severance pay, if applicable, under the Employment Standards Act, 2000, as amended (the "ESA").
 Mr. Leisman's participation under employee benefits will continue for such minimum period as required by the ESA.
-In the event Mr. Leisman is terminated in connection with a change of control of the Company, he shall be entitled to receive compensation equal to twelve

-(12) months of his then current base salary, which shall be paid over a twelve-month period, subject to Mr. Leisman executing a non-revocable standard form of release acceptable to the Company.
+In the event Mr. Leisman is terminated in connection with a change of control of the Company, he shall be entitled to receive compensation equal to twelve (12) months of his then current base salary, which shall be paid over a twelve-month period, subject to Mr. Leisman executing a non-revocable standard form of release acceptable to the Company.

-Mr. Leisman also has a consulting agreement through his wholly owned company, Xiphias Management Services, with the Company's subsidiary, Mako US Corp. ("Mako US") pursuant to which he is paid US\$14,700 per month (US\$176,400 per annum) to provide ongoing consultation to Mako US regarding its management services business, including executive, managerial and administrative activities assigned to him by Mako US, entered into effective October 1, 2019.
-The consulting agreement provides that either Mako US or Mr. Leisman may terminate the consulting agreement by providing 60 days prior written notice and, in the event of termination without cause, Mr. Leisman shall be entitled to any fees then due and payable for services completed to the date of termination.
-In the event Mr. Leisman's consulting agreement is terminated as a result of a change or control of the Company, Mr. Leisman shall be entitled to receive the greater of (a) the amount represented by 12 months of consulting fees, or (b) the total cash compensation received by Mr. Leisman in the trailing 12 months prior to the change of control.
-Subsequent to the year ended December 31, 2020, Mr. Leisman's salary was increased from US\$176,000 per annum to US\$275,000 per annum.
+Mr. Leisman also has a consulting agreement through his wholly owned company, Xiphias Management Services, with the Company's subsidiary, Mako US Corp. ("Mako US") pursuant to which he is paid \$22,917 per month (\$275,000 per annum) to provide ongoing consultation to Mako US regarding its management services business, including executive, managerial and administrative activities assigned to him by Mako US, entered into effective October 1, 2019, as amended January 1, 2021.
+The consulting agreement provides that either Mako US or Mr. Leisman may terminate the consulting agreement by providing 60 days prior written notice and, in the event of termination without cause, Mr. Leisman shall be entitled to a cash amount representing 12 months of consulting fees prior to the date of termination.
+In the event Mr. Leisman's consulting agreement is terminated by Mako US within 90 days of a change of control of the Company, Mr. Leisman shall be entitled to receive the greater of (a) the amount represented by twelve (12) months' consulting fees or (b) the total cash compensation received by Mr. Leisman in the trailing twelve (12) months prior to the change of control.